stat660-f18/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 12, Problem 3]
 - Question (llopez37-stat660) What is the purpose of the first and last variable if they are temp?
+- Answer (jduan10-stat660): FIRST.variable has a value 1 for the first observation in the by group and 0 for all other observations in the by group.
+LAST.variable has a value 1 for the last observation in the by group and 0 for all other observations in the by group.
 * Question (yli110-stat660): How do you write a single observation out into a new data set?
 * Answer (yli110-stat660): by using POINT= option with OUTPUT and STOP statements.